 - Step 2: Type the full USAID web address (http://www.usaid.gov) into the “browse history” search bar.

 - Step 3: Look at the timeline and choose the year the forecast first appeared.
 Next, you'll see individual calendars for each month for that year.

 - Step 4: Choose a specific date (month and day) to check the archives.
 You'll see blue circles around the dates that have archived material for the site.
 The larger circles mean that more snapshots of the site were taken on the chosen date and the smallest circles mean just one snapshot was taken.
 If there are no circles, it means no snapshots of the site were taken that day.

 - Step 5: After you click on your chosen date, the archived USAID site will open up in a new window.
 If you want to change the year, you can move the Way Back Machine slider at the top of the screen to scroll quickly through snapshots from other time periods.

 Using the Way Back Machine to pull up earlier forecasts can take some time.
 However, there is a good chance you’ll find the forecast you need, particularly if the forecast came out after 2004.

-If you are interested USAID funding reviewing the forecasts is worth doing in addition to your other prospect research activities such as looking on grants.gov on a daily or weekly basis.
-When you spot an opportunity of interest on the forecast, you can start planning the proposal and recruiting technical staff who can assist with the response.
+If you are interested USAID funding, reviewing the forecasts is worth doing in addition to your other prospect research activities such as reviewing grants.gov on a daily or weekly basis.
+When you spot an opportunity of interest on the forecast, you can position your organization to win by starting to plan the proposal strategy and recruiting technical staff who can assist with the response.